ARGANS/training-raster-clipper/TUTORIAL.md

 Since the GeoJSON is in a `4326` EPSG format, we convert it to the one used by the Sentinel-2 raster: `32631`.
 See [to_crs](https://geopandas.org/en/stable/docs/reference/api/geopandas.GeoDataFrame.to_crs.html)

+:arrow_forward: Return the GeoDataFrame representing the data contained in your GeoJSON file.

 #### Expected result

 ```log